cupOJoseph/nerite-docs/docs/user-docs/borrowing-and-liquidations.md

 Risks are mitigated through temporary borrowing restrictions in times of low collateralization of a given market, a redemption logic prioritizing  collateral with less Stability Pool backing, and a collateral shutdown as an emergency measure to maintain system balance and protect against market instability.

-Keep in mind that despite all these measures, USDN remains dependent on the three mentioned collateral assets and there is no strict guarantee that it remains overcollateralized in case of a sudden collapse of a collateral asset.
+Keep in mind that despite all these measures, USND remains dependent on the three mentioned collateral assets and there is no strict guarantee that it remains overcollateralized in case of a sudden collapse of a collateral asset.

 ### How does the system compartmentalize risk among different LSTs?

 This depends on the party in question:

 * Borrowers: Collateral risk is limited to the collateral asset held by the borrower.
 A borrower isn't negatively affected by a failure of another collateral asset.
-* USDN Holders: As a multi-collateral stablecoin, USDN is reliant on effective liquidations of undercollateralized loans in every borrow market to remain overcollateralized.
+* USND Holders: As a multi-collateral stablecoin, USND is reliant on effective liquidations of undercollateralized loans in every borrow market to remain overcollateralized.
 Holders are subject to the risks of all supported collateral assets.
 * Earners: Stability Pool depositors only get exposure to the asset they have opted for.
-However, as USDN holders, they are similarly affected by potential depegging.
+However, as USND holders, they are similarly affected by potential depegging.

 ### What mechanisms are in place if the Stability Pool is empty?